Bocchi the Rock!

 Bocchi the Rock! (ぼっち・ざ・ろっく！, Botchi Za Rokku!) is a Japanese four-panel manga series written and illustrated by Aki Hamazi.
 It has been serialized in Houbunsha's seinen manga magazine Manga Time Kirara Max since December 2017.
-Its chapters have been collected in seven tankōbon volumes as of October 2024.
+Its chapters have been collected in eight tankōbon volumes as of November 2025.
 A spin-off manga series, titled Bocchi the Rock!
 Side Story: Kikuri Hiroi's Heavy-Drinking Diary, began publication in July 2023.

 An anime television series adaptation produced by CloverWorks aired from October to December 2022.
+The anime has contributed to the series's sudden growth in popularity as it has received widespread critical acclaim in many aspects, including animation, writing, music, and exploration of social anxiety.
 A second season has been announced.
-Both the manga and the anime received widespread critical acclaim for the animation, writing, voice acting, comedy, characters, music, and exploration of social anxiety.

-Plot
+Premise

 Hitori Gotō, called Bocchi-chan by her bandmates, is extremely anxious and socially awkward.
-She longs to become a rock musician in spite of her struggles, while fulfilling her desires to one day make friends.
+She longs to start a band in spite of her struggles to fulfill her desires to become popular.
 She is suddenly given a chance to do so after she is taken in by another girl, Nijika Ijichi, to become a member of her newly formed Kessoku Band.